someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 NICK="Urgent"
 FULLNAME="Urgent"
 CHANNEL="#main"
-MESSAGE="THIS IS A TEST.
-THIS IS A DRILL.
-Attention all users: The IRC service will be restarted shortly for maintenance.
+MESSAGE="Attention all users: The IRC service will be restarted shortly for maintenance.
 Please expect a brief disconnection.
 If service does not resume normally please contact someodd@pm.me or @someodd@fosstodon.org."

 # Directory where ii will create its server/channel structure
 IIDIR="/tmp/ii_$$" # Using PID for uniqueness